swimmer-zone/cabinet/README.md

 ### Neopixel best practices
 * Add 1000 uF CAPACITOR between NeoPixel strip's + and - connections.
 * Minimize wiring length between microcontroller board and first pixel.
-* NeoPixel strip's DATA-IN should pass through a 300-500 OHM RESISTOR.
+* NeoPixel strip's DATA-IN should pass through a 300-500 Ω RESISTOR.
-* AVOID connecting NeoPixels on a LIVE CIRCUIT.
-If you must, ALWAYS connect GROUND (-) first, then +, then data.
+* Avoid connecting NeoPixels on a live circuit.
+If you must, **always** connect GROUND (-) first, then +, then data.
-* When using a 3.3V microcontroller with a 5V-powered NeoPixel strip, a LOGIC-LEVEL CONVERTER on the data line is STRONGLY RECOMMENDED.
-(Skipping these may work OK on your workbench but can fail in the field)
 ![Schema for connecting the strip](assets/connect_strip.png)

 A [Dutch manual](https://www.esdsite.nl/elektronica/kleurcode.html) to calculate the resistance based on the color coding.